xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 * By far, the use of SR-MPLS dominated on those test cases that relied on MPLS as a transport.
 This included the transport of services such as IP VPN and Ethernet VPNs.
 Use of LDP was kept to a minimum.
 RSVP-TE was not used at the event
 * IS-IS was chosen as the main IGP throughout the event.
 Note that use of OSPF was considered but not prioritized due to time constraints
 * Baseline IS-IS SR functionality was successfully verified.
 No interoperability issues were observed among Cisco and vendors that we interconnected with.
-Verified functionality included: o	IPv4 control plane o	Prefix Segment ID (Prefix-SID) for host prefixes including both Node and Anycast SIDs o	Adjacency Segment IDs (Adj-SIDs) for IS-IS adjacencies o	Prefix-to-SID mapping advertisements performed by the SR Mapping Server (SRMS) function
+Verified functionality included:
+  * IPv4 control plane
+  * Prefix Segment ID (Prefix-SID) for host prefixes including both Node and Anycast SIDs
+  * Adjacency Segment IDs (Adj-SIDs) for IS-IS adjacencies
+  * Prefix-to-SID mapping advertisements performed by the SR Mapping Server (SRMS) function
-•	SR Traffic Engineering (SRTE) was another area of focus with validation of the following: o	Path Computation Element Protocol (PCEP) - Stateful PCE model o	PCEP extensions for Segment Routing o	BGP Link-State (BGP-LS) and extensions for Segment Routing
+* SR Traffic Engineering (SRTE) was another area of focus with validation of the following:
+  * Path Computation Element Protocol (PCEP) - Stateful PCE model
+  * PCEP extensions for Segment Routing
+  * BGP Link-State (BGP-LS) and extensions for Segment Routing
-•	In addition, the following SR-MPLS related topics were tested for the first time at EANTC: o	Topology Independent LFA (TI-LFA) o	SR Prefix SID extensions for BGP (BGP-SR) o	SR Operations, Administration and Maintenance (OAM)
+* In addition, the following SR-MPLS related topics were tested for the first time at EANTC:
+  * Topology Independent LFA (TI-LFA)
+  * SR Prefix SID extensions for BGP (BGP-SR)
+  * SR Operations, Administration and Maintenance (OAM)
-•	Lastly, SRv6 was validated also for the first time at an EANTC event.
+* Lastly, SRv6 was validated also for the first time at an EANTC event.
 Tests covered baseline functions from the SRv6 Network Programming IETF draft

 I describe EVPN related facts later in the blog